Table of Contents

 The leaves can be used to treat intestinal parasites.

-- Ashokarishta: 15 – 30 ml twice a day with equal amount of water.
+- Ashokarishta: 15 – 30 ml twice a day with an equal amount of water.

 - Ashok kwath / decoction: 15 – 30 ml twice a day.